 What if I want quick returns?

-You can still earn fast returns trading Forex while following the fundamentals.
+You can still earn fast returns when currency trading while following the fundamentals.
 The fundamentals simply explain why a price changed.

 How Can I Use Signals for Fundamental Analysis?